inmanta/inmanta-core/docs/administrators/configuration.rst

 ===================

 .. note::
-    The documentation of the configuration options themselves can be found in the :ref:`inmanta config reference<config_reference>`.
+    The documentation of the configuration options themselves can be found in the :ref:`Inmanta configuration reference<config_reference>`.

 Inmanta server and Inmanta agent
 --------------------------------